-When it comes time to upgrade a VMware Product, your first stop should be the VMware Compatibility Guide.
+When it comes time to upgrade a VMware Product, your first stop should be the VMware Compatibility Guide (also known as the VMware Compatibility Matrix).
 Why, you ask?
 A VMware environment contains a number of components beyond VMware vSphere, and it is important to make sure all these components work together in your environment.
 The VMware Compatibility Guide, which some may refer to as the VMware Compatibility Matrix is the result of a ton of hard work between VMware and their various partners.
 VMware and their partners spend hours upon hours validating specific VMware software versions and specific partner hardware and software versions.

 Ensuring your configuration is supported is the first step for a successful vSphere Upgrade.
 If you run into issues, you will want to call VMware support, or support of a VMware partner.
 The first thing they will review with you is all of your hardware and software versions, beyond just VMware vSphere.
 Guess what?
 If the combination you are running is not listed on the VMware Compatibility Matrix, you may not be able to receive support.
 The last thing you want to do is to hear that customer support cannot help you, or that there will be extra costs associated with support.